Does the Color of Mold Indicate How Dangerous it is?

 6. Clogged Cowl Drains

 The cowl — the area at the base of your windshield beneath the wiper arms — is designed to channel rainwater away from the vehicle.
-It's also a natural collection point for leaves and debris.
+It is also a natural collection point for leaves, pine needles, dirt, and debris.
 When the drainage channels clog, pooled water backs up into the HVAC fresh air intake, soaking the evaporator housing and eventually the passenger-side floor carpet.
+See our detailed post on what causes cowl water leaks.

-Check your cowl area every spring and fall — clearing the debris takes five minutes and can prevent hundreds of dollars in remediation costs.
+ALERT: Check your cowl area every spring and fall.
+Clearing the debris takes five minutes and can prevent hundreds of dollars in HVAC mold remediation costs.

 7. Failed Cabin and Trunk Vent Seals

-• Water in the spare tire well with no obvious explanation
+🔍 Water in spare tire well with no obvious source

-• Damp or musty cargo area after rain even with the trunk seal intact
+🔍 Damp or musty cargo area after rain

 8. Failed Tail Light Gaskets